-How to curb kid test jitters, get ready for those tests, improve scores, and recognize if when to seek medical advice
+How to curb kid test jitters, get ready for those tests, improve scores, and know if it’s time to seek medical advice

 One of kids more dreaded four-letter words: T.E.S.T.
 These days it seems even for many kids even if they’ve studied hard and done their homework when test day comes they’re hit with a wave of panic.
 Butterflies hit their stomach and their heads are filled with a wave of negative thoughts: “I’m going to flunk.”
 “I’m so dumb.”
 And then their mind goes blank.

 The diagnosis is: “Test Anxiety.”
 It’s a growing new condition for students these days.